nyilin/markdown-cv/index.md

 ### Conference Presentations
+`2022`
+A novel interpretable machine learning system to generate clinical risk scores: an application for predicting early mortality or unplanned readmission in a retrospective cohort study. *AMIA 2022 Annual Symposium (2022)*

+AutoScore-Ordinal: An interpretable machine learning framework for generating scoring models for ordinal outcomes. *AMIA 2022 Annual Symposium (2022)*

 `2021`
 Weighted analyses of survival outcomes under complex study designs: An R implementation. *14th International Conference of the ERCIM WG on Computational and Methodological Statistics, invited oral presentation*